markhork8s/markhor/README.md

 # Example usage
 ## Setup on the cluster
-1. Install sops_k8s in your cluster -along with the CRDs-
+1. Install markhor in your cluster -along with the CRDs-
-1. Create a serviceaccount, a role and a role-binding to give it permission to view the SopsSecret resources and manage the Secret ones.
+1. Create a serviceaccount, a role and a role-binding to give it permission to view the MarkhorSecret resources and manage the Secret ones.
 ## Setup on the app
 1. Create a `sops.yaml` file
 1. Create a sops-encrypted secret.
 Ensure that no comments or empty lines are present in the file (see the limitations section).